More at rubyonrails.org:

 <label for="person_interest_id_2">Technology</label>

-6 Uploading Files
+6. Uploading Files

 <%= form_with model: @person do |form| %>

-<%= form.file_field :picture %>
+<%= form.file_field :csv_file %>

 <% end %>

-The most important thing to remember with file uploads is that the rendered form's enctype attribute must be set to "multipart/form-data".
+The most important thing to remember with file uploads is that the rendered form's enctype attribute must be set to multipart/form-data.
 This is done automatically if you use a file_field inside a form_with.
 You can also set the attribute manually:

 <%= form_with url: "/uploads", multipart: true do |form| %>

-<%= file_field_tag :picture %>
+<%= file_field_tag :csv_file %>

 <% end %>